wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 # Codex Vitae - Wesley Chan

-I am inspired by [Buster Benson's Codex Vitae](https://github.com/busterbenson/public/blob/master/Codex.md) -- a personal collection of life philosophies, lessons learned, and personal influences.
-And also by how Dad keeps a massive Word document; his own Master Document that contains his life thoughts and documentation about household stuff.
-I thought I'd jump on board, too.
+I am inspired by [Buster Benson's Codex Vitae](https://github.com/busterbenson/public/blob/master/Codex.md).
+It's his collection of life philosophies, beliefs, and influences in his life that have shaped his thinking.
+The project also reminded me of how Dad maintains his own massive Word document -- filled with hundreds of pages that contains his thoughts and documentation about household stuff.

-This will be a living document.
-Rough?
-Unpolished?
-Definitely -- especially in the beginning.
-Some sentences may be half-baked or end abruptly when you read this, but I'll be returning to this regularly.
+Anyways, I thought I'd jump on board, too.

+This will be a living document, and something I'll return to regularly.
+I figured it would be good to get started and write bit by bit instead of worrying about perfection.

 ## Where am I in life as I write this?